 The External Examiner's report is submitted directly to the Doctoral Exams team at Graduate and Postdoctoral Studies.
-In cases where the External Examiner recommends that a Candidate proceed to Oral Defence, Graduate and Postdoctoral Studies will distribute copies of the report to the Graduate Program Advisor and all members of the Examination Committee approximately one week prior to the Defence date.
+In cases where the External Examiner recommends that a Candidate proceed to Oral Defence, Graduate and Postdoctoral Studies will normally distribute copies of the report to the Graduate Program Advisor and all members of the Examination Committee one week prior to the Defence date.
 The entire content of the report is confidential and must not be discussed with the Candidate prior to the Final Oral Defence.
 The External Examiner's recommendations must be taken into account by the Examination Committee when providing an assessment of the dissertation during the Final Oral Defence.

 Note: a written report is required from the External Examiner regardless of whether she or he is planning to participate in the Oral Defence.